-Pierre is the founder and Managing Partner of Savigny Partners LLP, a corporate finance advisory firm focusing on the retail and luxury goods industry.
+Pierre is the founder and Managing Partner of Savigny Partners LLP.
 He brings a unique combination of corporate finance experience, acquired over a career in investment banking, with unparalleled brand expertise from his prior corporate development role at the world’s leading luxury goods group, LVMH Moët Hennessy – Louis Vuitton.Full bio

 Ludovic joined Savigny Partners from a French family office, Sofinavi, were he was an Operating Partner (Gien, Comptoir de Famille).
 During his tenure Ludovic managed a number of the firm’s direct investments and held operational roles across several portfolio companies, including launching and developing Comptoir de Famille (home accessories) in the US, and serving as CEO of Faïencerie de Gien (a member of Comité Colbert) before Sofinavi sold the company in 2014.

 Prior to Sofinavi, Ludovic worked for an Asian family office, NXMH-NXC (owner of Stokke), focused on retail and luxury goods investments in Europe.Full bio

 William joined Savigny Partners in 2006.
 William comes from an investment banking background, having spent nine years in UBS Warburg’s corporate finance department.
 In 1999 he set up UBS Warburg’s global luxury goods team and led it until his departure at the end of 2002.

 During his three years as head of luxury goods investment banking William was involved in a number of mandates, notably:

 - The sale of Jaeger-Lecoultre, IWC Schaffhausen and Lange & Söehne to Richemont for CHF3.2bn in 2000